osslab-pku/OSSDevelopment/courseware/README.md

 4, Practice of making contribution: understand the protocol of a project: reading CONTRIBUTING.MD -- understand what it says about how to make contribution (with an example).

+5, Practice of communication: what to say, how to say it, when to communicate